MS can't stop you from being a great parent. The key is to focus on your strengths and learn creative ways to work around your symptoms.

 Be honest.
 Shielding your kids from your MS doesn't work.
 "Kids are so perceptive, they'll know something is going on," Richman says.
 If you don't tell them what's happening, they fill in the blanks.
 What they imagine may be much scarier than the truth.

-Match information to kids’ age.
+Match information to your child's age.
 With little kids, explain symptoms in concrete ways.
 "Say that Mommy has a headache and needs to rest," Richman says.
 They can understand that.
 As they get older, tell them more about your condition.
 Encourage them to ask questions, and let them guide what you discuss.